 This non-custodial wallet gives you full control over your private keys and lets you access digital assets across more than 50 blockchains.

-For ADA holders specifically, it’s one of the most complete solutions out there.
-You can store, send, and receive Cardano tokens, connect with dApps, and even make token swaps inside the wallet without leaving the app.
+It works seamlessly as a mobile wallet, and for ADA holders specifically, it’s one of the most complete solutions out there.
+You can store, send, and receive Cardano tokens, connect with dApps, and even swap Cardano inside the app without leaving the interface.

 On top of that, it supports Cardano staking, which means you can earn rewards without compromising privacy.